Cleveland Cultural Sites

 African American Cultural Center

-DESCRIPTION: The CSU Black Studies Program operates an African-American Cultural Center, which displays a permanent collection of African art combined with revolving exhibits of the art, culture and history of peoples of the African Diaspora.
+DESCRIPTION: The CSU Black Studies Program operates an African-American Cultural Center, which displays a permanent collection of African art combined with revolving exhibits of the art, culture, and history of peoples of the African Diaspora.

-ADDRESS: Cleveland State University Center at 2121 Euclid Avenue, Cleveland, OH MAP
+ADDRESS: Cleveland State University Center at 2121 Euclid Avenue, Cleveland, OH

 PHONE: 216-687-2000